 Ray deflection methods infer free-surface gradients from the refraction or reflection of light at the air-water interface.
-An early example is the colour-based technique of \citet{Zhang1994}, in which a translucent coloured screen and light source, seen through a large Fresnel lens, mapped surface slopes to unique colours.
-Although this method is capable of measuring large surface gradients of up to 51\degree, rare among deflection techniques, the requirement that only vertical rays reach the camera, in addition to a complex calibration procedure, limits its practical applicability. \citet{Dabiri2001} later combined this approach with PIV to correlate the free surface elevation (obtained by integration) in shear flow with the subsurface velocity field.
+An early example is the colour-based technique of \citet{Zhang1994}, in which a translucent coloured screen and Fresnel lens, positioned underwater, project collimated coloured beams upwards through the water surface.
+The colour observed by a camera above uniquely encodes the local surface slope.
+Although this method is capable of measuring large surface gradients of up to 51$^\circ$e, rare among deflection techniques, the requirement that only vertical rays reach the camera, in addition to a complex calibration procedure, limits its practical applicability. \citet{Dabiri2001} later combined this approach with PIV to correlate the free-surface elevation (obtained by integration) with the subsurface velocity field in a shear layer.
 A similar combination of deflection measurements and PIV was implemented by \citet{Savelsberg2006}, who used a scanning laser beam refracted by the free surface to obtain line measurements of the surface gradient.
 By invoking Taylor's frozen turbulence hypothesis, they reconstructed two-dimensional gradient fields from these line measurements.

 Among deflection techniques, Background Oriented Schlieren (BOS) \citep{Moisy2009} is one of the most widely used, due to its simplicity, accuracy and ease of implementation.
 In BOS, a reference pattern is placed either above or below the free surface, while a camera observes the pattern from the opposite side, through the interface.
 For sufficiently small deflection angles, the apparent displacement of the pattern is linearly proportional to the surface gradient, integration of which yields the surface elevation to within an unknown offset.
 This difficulty in recovering the absolute surface height is a fundamental limitation shared by deflection-based methods, although it can be overcome by anchoring the reconstruction to a single point of known absolute height within the domain.